 Discussion

 This is the first prospective study comparing DXA-defined changes in aBMD, vitamin D status and biochemistry in HIV-positive women not on ART at baseline and HIV-negative women in Africa.
 Women who had a CD4 count low enough to warrant ART initiation, based on South African health department guidelines at the time, lost significant amounts of bone mineral over 12 months when assessed using DXA.
 Bone loss averaged 2-3% over one year, a rate which exceeds the 1-2% annual decreases in aBMD seen in older women in early menopause.
-The women in this study were premenopausal and, on average, in their early thirties, when no bone loss would be expected.
+The women in this study were premenopausal and, on average, in their early thirties, when no bone loss would be expected and their average aBMD values at baseline were within -0.5 SD (i.e. z-score close to zero) of the HIV-negative reference group.(18).
 Indeed, increases or no change in aBMD over 12 months were observed in both the reference women and HIV-positive women with preserved CD4 counts.

 The magnitude and the statistical significance of the aBMD decreases in Plow were unchanged or increased after excluding Plow women who remained unexposed to ART at 12 months.
 In addition, the bone loss observed in Plow women, especially those exposed to ART, was in spite of increased body weight and improved CD4 count and serum albumin concentration.
 These findings, plus the lack of difference in bone measures at baseline between the two HIV-positive groups when they were not exposed to ART, strongly suggests that the observed bone loss in Plow was a result of ART exposure rather than severity of HIV-infection.
 Decreases in aBMD due to TDF have been reported in longitudinal studies of HIV-negative African women and men receiving pre-exposure prophylaxis to prevent HIV-infection, although generally of a smaller magnitude to those observed in the HIV-positive women in this study, possibly because of lower treatment adherence.(27,28)

 Unlike previous reports e.g.(10-12) there was no indication that either HIV-infection or ART-exposure was associated with compromised vitamin D status in these South African women.
 The mean 25(OH)D concentration in all 3 groups exceeded 50 nmol/l at both baseline and 12 months with no decrease over time in Ppres or Plow.
-Similarly, there was no evidence from the serum phosphate, TmP/GFR and eGFR data that either HIV-infection or ART-exposure was associated with proximal tubule damage, as has been reported by others in connection with TDF exposure.e.g.(29,30) In contrast, the decreases in aBMD in Plow were associated with higher bone turnover at 12 months as shown by serum concentrations of TALP, BALP, P1NP and β-CTX, effects that were accentuated when Plow women not exposed to ART were excluded.
+Similarly, there was no evidence from the serum phosphate, TmP/GFR and eGFR data that either HIV-infection or ART-exposure was associated with renal damage, as has been reported by others in connection with TDF exposure.e.g.(29,30) In contrast, the decreases in aBMD in Plow were associated with higher bone turnover at 12 months as shown by serum concentrations of TALP, BALP, P1NP and β-CTX, effects that were accentuated when Plow women not exposed to ART were excluded.
 This suggests a direct or indirect effect of ART on bone, resulting in an increased rate of bone remodelling and loss of skeletal mineral despite no difference in PTH between the groups.
 The observed increase in fasting urinary magnesium excretion (UMg/Cr) in Plow also fits with this possibility, although this may also reflect the magnesium stearate present in many TDF preparations.